 It is bitterly cold.
 Thankfully, many of the roads are clear and salted but the sidewalks have not all been cleared.
 There is black ice on the sidewalks and parking lots throughout Bergen County, Essex County, Hudson County, and Passaic County.

 If you fall on that black ice, you might suffer a fractured wrist, fractured elbow, or fractured ankle.
 If so, it can result in complex surgery that involves the insertion and placement of plates and screws.
 The surgery is usually an open reduction and internal fixation procedures – ORIF surgery.

 After the surgery is finished, you will be in pain and the bills from the medical providers will start to come in the mail.
 You now need to know if you are entitled to be compensated for your financial loss and injuries.

-If your slip and fall was caused by the negligence of another person or business, you will need to consult a New Jersey Personal Injury Lawyer.
+If your slip and fall was caused by the negligence of another person or business, you will need to consult New Jersey Slip and Fall Attorneys.
 After you retain the New Jersey lawyer, the lawyer will file a lawsuit and explain how the lawsuit is expected to proceed.